1. What is MapBiomas?expand_more

 Yes, MapBiomas Amazon data are public and free for non-commercial use or for public interest purposes.

-expand_more 9.
-Is it possible to work with MapBiomas Amazon data in the cloud without having to download them?
+9. Is it possible to work with MapBiomas Amazon data in the cloud without having to download them?expand_more

-Yes, MapBiomas Amazonia collections are available as layers (assets) on the Google Earth Engine platform and can be accessed, processed, and analyzed directly on the platform, without the need to download the data.
+Yes, MapBiomas Amazonia collections are available as layers (assets) on the Google Earth Engine and can be accessed, processed and analyzed directly on the platform, without the need to download the data.

-expand_more 10.
-How can I cite the MapBiomas Amazon data?
+10. How can I cite the MapBiomas Amazon data?expand_more

-MapBiomas Amazon data are public and free, simply by referring to the source in the following format:
+MapBiomas Amazon data are public and free, you can make use of them by simply referring to the source with the following format:

-expand_more 11.
-How can I access the MapBiomas Amazon data in Google Earth Engine?
+11. How can I access the MapBiomas Amazon data in Google Earth Engine?expand_more

 You must have a Google Earth Engine (GEE) account, which can be registered through the following link: https://earthengine.google.com.